VB6Hobbyst7/FF4-Randomizer/readme.txt

     characters; they will retain their spell sets, commands, etc., unless you also set the flags to randomize those as well.

+l - Randomize looks of NPCs.
+    This changes the sprites of the NPCs to random ones.
+Certain NPCs will not be affected and not all NPCs have all poses, so they might "transform" into weird things, especially during plot scenes.

 n - Randomize character names.
     There is a built-in list of character names that it will shuffle up and deal out to all the playable characters plus Golbez and Anna.
 By default,